makersacademy/bowling-challenge-ruby/README.md

   # There is a second frame if any pins standing with 2 more rolls
   # A 'spare' is when player has knocked down 10 with the 2nd roll
    - bonus is pins knocked down by next roll
-  # 'Gutter' games are missing all ten pins
+  # 'Gutter' games are when player misses all ten pins - scores 0
+   - score method to return 0

 - Tried to focus on TDD and testing behaviour rather than state
 - Use SRP and encapsulation